JosephBanham/JosephBanham/README.md

-### 👋 'eyup - I'm Joseph Banham, a 23 y/o Front-End Developer based in Leeds, United Kingdom.
+### 👋 'eyup - I'm Joseph Banham, a 23 y/o Front-End Developer based in Leeds, United Kingdom with 5 years' experience.

-> Lover of all things challenging, youth-enabling, videogaming, anime and heavy metal 🤘
+> Lover of all things challenging, youth-enabling, videogaming, anime, gardening and heavy metal 🤘

 > 🔴 Sorry!
 I'm not currently looking for new work.